jidongxiao/CSCI1200-DataStructures/hws/09_bplus_trees/README.md

 # Homework 9 — Online Shopping

-In this assignment you will develop a program to manage the products for an online shopping platform, let's call this program New York Shopping.
+In this assignment you will develop a program which implements and uses a B+ tree to manage the products for an online shopping platform, let's call this program New York Shopping.
 Please read the entire handout before starting to code the assignment.

 It is highly recommended that before you begin coding, you practice constructing a couple of B+ trees by hand and then checking your work with [this online visualization tool](https://www.cs.usfca.edu/~galles/visualization/BPlusTree.html).

 ## Learning Objectives

 - Practice implementing and using B+ tree data structures.

+## Background

+### Range-based Searches

+Range-based searches refer to queries or searches where the desired result set encompasses a range of values within a certain criteria rather than just a single value.
+In other words, instead of searching for an exact match, range-based searches retrieve all values that fall within a specified range.
+For example, in an online shopping context, a range-based search might involve querying for all products (of some category) whose prices are within a specific range, such as between $50 and $100.

+Range-based searches are commonly used in various applications such as databases, search engines, data analytics, and more, where it's necessary to retrieve a subset of data that meets certain criteria rather than a single specific value.
+Efficiently executing range-based searches is crucial for optimizing performance and scalability in many systems.

+### Why B+ Trees?

+B+ trees is a preferred choice for systems where range-based searches are common operations.
+This is due to two properties of B+ trees:

+Ordered Structure: B+ trees maintain a sorted order of keys in their internal nodes.
+This property enables efficient range queries because adjacent keys are stored together, making it easy to find and traverse ranges of values.

+Balanced Tree: B+ trees are balanced, meaning the height of the tree remains relatively low, leading to efficient search operations.
+This balance ensures that the time complexity for search, insert, and delete operations remains logarithmic with respect to the number of elements in the tree.

 ## Supported Commands